01 of 15

 Cut the Basic Palm Frond Into A Fringe

-To shape the miniature palm frond for your model palm, cut it into a basic fine fringe, from the outside edge into the wire centre.
-Try to cut along the vein lines in the leaf, or the s shaped lines you painted on your basic paper frond.
+To shape the miniature palm frond for your model palm, cut it into a basic fine fringe, from the outside edge into the wire center.
+Try to cut along the vein lines in the leaf, or the s-shaped lines you painted on your basic paper frond.
 Keep the width of the cuts as equal as possible, and angle them slightly as you go around the end to cut those fringes back towards the wire as well.
 See the photo for an exampleContinue to 10 of 15 below.

 10 of 15

 Add Points to the Ends of the Leaves on the Model Palm Frond

 Use sharp scissors to trim each of the fringed sections on your miniature palm frond to a point.
 The points do not all need to be the same lengths or size; all leaves vary slightly in shape naturally.
 Just try to keep the rough pointed oval shape of the frond close to the shape you first cut.

 Make at least five to seven fronds for every miniature palm tree.
 For fuller palms, make more fronds.Continue to 11 of 15 below.